Insprill/dv-custom-car-manager/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated**!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes.
-4. Stage your changes (`git add .`)
-5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-6. Push to the Branch (`git push origin feature/AmazingFeature`)
-7. Open a Pull Request
+If you're new to contributing to open-source projects, you can follow [this](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) guide.